Rank-based linkage I: triplet comparisons and oriented simplicial complexes: Data merge: gluing ranking systems together

 \subsection{Glued comparators}

 Alice and Bob meet at a data science conference.
-They decide to pool their data and comparators.
-Conversion between Alice's and Bob's formats is possible, enabling triplet comparisons

-The first step is for Alice to include Bob's brown mice, and for Bob to include Alice's white mice, in the computations they perform with their respective comparators on their respective gene mutations\footnote{Technically speaking, this changes both the comparators; abuse notation by keeping the same symbols.}.
-However they can do more: Alice and Bob can glue their comparators together, in a construction which category theorists will recognize as a \textit{pushout} of two ranking systems.

-All this requires is a \textit{compatibility condition}: if $x, y, z$ are mutations in the intersection $S \cap S'$, then Alice and Bob agree on whether $y$ is more similar to $z$ than $x$ is to $z$, when their respective comparators are applied to the combined mouse data.
-This condition appears as the first sentence of Definition \ref{d:glue}.
+They realize that there is a non-trivial intersection $S \cap S'$ of their genetic mutation sets.
+Although the feature vectors and similarity measures differ between their respective analyses, they can at least verify a \textit{compatibility condition} between $\{\prec_t\}_{t \in S}$ and $\{\prec'_x\}_{x \in S'}$: if $a, b, c$ are mutations in the intersection $S \cap S'$, then Alice and Bob agree on the restrictions of their orientations to the boundary of the 2-simplex $\{ab, bc, ac\}$ when their respective comparators are applied to each mouse data set.
+In other words, relations $a \prec_b c$ and $a \prec'_b c$ are equivalent for $a, b, c \in S \cap S'$.
+This condition is illustrated in the red arcs in Figure \ref{f:pushout}.